iridiumui/docs/src/docs/helpers/breakpoint/README.md

 # Breakpoint

 The Breakpoint component can be used to conditionally render content based on screen sizes.
-Under the hood it uses the [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) method to evalute a CSS media query string.
+Under the hood, it uses the [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) method to evaluate a CSS media query string.

 A set of helper components have been made with the Breakpoint component.
 The components have been made so they correspond with [Bootstrap's breakpoints](https://getbootstrap.com/docs/4.1/layout/overview/).